MHS Extended Learning Opportunity (ELO)

 Support for FCPS Chromebooks and Technology

-Students who need replacement equipment or get locked out of their account, should email email@example.com or call 240-236-7473 between 8:00 AM-2:30 PM, Monday through Friday.
+Students who are having problems with FCPS issued devices should first check out the troubleshooting tips on this page.
+If you are unable to solve your Chromebook issues, please email firstname.lastname@example.org or call 240-236-7473 between 8:00 AM-3:00 PM, Monday through Friday.
 Please leave a message with the student's name, the best way to contact you, and the issue that you are having.

 The Safe Schools Maryland Tip Line is an anonymous reporting system used to report threats to the safety and/or well-being of students.
 Students, parents, faculty, staff, and members of communities throughout Maryland may use this anonymous, app- and web-based reporting system to share their concerns, such as: